Marco-Kuehn-Git/python-queue-twitchbot/README.md

 # Twitch Queue Bot

 ## About the Project
 A simple self-hosted Twitch bot written in Python that allows viewers to join a queue.
 The streamer can manage the queue and select viewers through a UI.

+To handle the communications with Twitch's API, the app uses [TwitchIO](https://twitchio.dev/en/latest/), and for the UI, the app uses [PyQt6](https://pypi.org/project/PyQt6/).

 Since it is self hosted, it requieres a bit of work from your end to setup, but Twitch makes it farily easy.